ChengTaHuang/CircleGestureLayout/README.md

 2. Calculate the average center and radius
 3. Calculate the coefficient of variation of radius(low than cvRadiusThreshHold)
 4. Calculate the cos(θ) between two adjacent points(between minDegreeThreshold to maxDegreeThreshold)
-5. Be chosen points are scattered on four quadrants based on the center of the graph
+5. Check all four Quadrants contains at least one point
 6. sorry for my english :)